Tattoo FAQ

 26) Do you use Vegan-friendly ink?

+Yes.
 I use the highest quality tested, industry-standard pigments/ink.

 27) What can I do to prepare for my tattoo?